 - 1. Existing information regarding the study area shall be reviewed.
 Based on the review results, the assessment shall identify data gap and determine if there is any need for field surveys to collect adequate baseline information.
 If field surveys are considered necessary, the assessment shall recommend appropriate methodology, duration and timing for such surveys. - 2.
-The fisheries impact assessment shall provide the following information:- - (i) description of the physical environmental background; - (ii) description and quantification of the existing capture and culture fisheries activities; - (iii) description and quantification of the existing fisheries resources (e.g. major fisheries products and stocks); - (iv) identification of parameters (e.g. water quality parameters) and areas of fisheries importance; - (v) identification and evaluation of any direct/indirect and on-site/off-site impacts on fisheries,; - (vi) evaluation of cumulative impacts arising from interacting projects as identified in the EIA study; - (vii) proposals for environmental mitigation measures with details on justification, feasibility, scope and programme, as well as staff and financial implications including those related to subsequent management and maintenance requirements of such measures; and - (viii) review for the need of monitoring during the construction and operation phases of the Project and, if necessary, proposal of a monitoring and audit programme.
+The fisheries impact assessment shall cover any potential short-term and long-term impacts on capture and culture fisheries during the construction and operation phases of the Project. - 3.
+The fisheries impact assessment shall provide the following information:- - (i) description of the physical environmental background; - (ii) description and quantification of the existing capture and culture fisheries activities; - (iii) description and quantification of the existing fisheries resources; - (iv) identification of parameters (e.g. water quality parameters) and areas of fisheries importance; - (v) identification and evaluation of any direct/indirect impacts and on-site/off-site impacts to fisheries, such as loss or disturbance of fishing, spawning and nursery grounds, disruption of fishing activities and water quality deterioration in fish culture zone; - (vi) evaluation of cumulative impacts on fisheries arising from interacting projects as identified in the EIA study; - (vii) proposals for environmental mitigation measures with details on justification, feasibility, scope and programme, as well as staff and financial implications including those related to subsequent management and maintenance requirements of such measures; and - (viii) review for the need of monitoring during the construction and operation phases of the Project and, if necessary, proposal for a monitoring and audit programme.